nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 - **Docker Engine:** Install Docker (Engine or Docker CE) on the host, version 20.10 or later is recommended.
 Ensure you can run containers and have enough permissions (if on Linux, run as a user in the docker group).
 If you already have Docker installed, you can check your version with `docker --version`.
 - **CPU Architecture:** The image supports both x86_64 and ARM64 architectures, so you can run it on standard servers or ARM-based machines (like AWS Graviton or Raspberry Pi) if needed.
 - **Memory and CPU:** Access Point is a Java application (running on Tomcat).
-Allocate sufficient memory, and adjust related settings for production depending on load (the Java heap can be tuned as discussed later).
+Allocate sufficient memory, and adjust related settings for production depending on load (the Java heap can be tuned as discussed later); by default, the image allocates 512 MB initial and 1 GB maximum heap size.
 CPU requirements are modest for light loads but scale with message throughput and any cryptographic operations.
 - **Operating System:** Any OS that runs Docker.
 Linux hosts are recommended.
 The container image is based on a Linux distribution (Ubuntu 24.04) and does not require a specific host OS beyond Docker.
 If using a Linux host, ensure a 64-bit kernel and a file system that supports needed features for Docker volumes.
 If on Windows/Mac, use Docker's virtualization (WSL2, Hyper-V, etc.).
 - **Network and Ports:** By default Access Point runs its web service over HTTPS on port **8443**.
 Ensure this port (or the host port you map it to) is open in your firewall for inbound connections from other eDelivery participants or users.
 If you plan to use the admin UI or receive messages, you'll typically expose 8443.
-If clustering, also ensure any additional ports for internode communication are open (for example, external load balancer's health checks, more on this in clustering section).
+If clustering, also ensure any additional ports for internode communication are open (for example, external load balancer's health checks, more on this in the [Clustering](#5-clustering-and-high-availability) section).
 Additionally, the MySQL database port (3306 by default) must be reachable from the container.
+For more information, see the [Network Diagram](#9-network-diagram) section later in this document.

 #### 1.5.2 Database Prerequisites